A tripod is necessary if you want to take steady pictures and videos. Here is a detailed tripod buying guide you can read and decide.

 You have to choose the perfect tripod which is stable.
 Every expensive tripod and a heavy tripod doesn’t make it stable.
 For various weather conditions and surfaces, you have to utilize the tripod capabilities, and the equipment should fit you.

 Before trying to buy any tripod, watch some relevant videos or reviews about the particular tripod.
 The reason why I recommend to choose the moderate tripod or expensive tripod is they come with the guarantee which cheap tripods never promise.

 Do not compromise while choosing the best tripod.

-There are some moderate but yet powerful tripods which will meet your requirements and you can have more stability while capturing the footage.
+There are some moderate but yet powerful tripods that will meet your requirements and you can have more stability while capturing the footage.

 Especially when you are taking tilt or pan shots the tripod may not help you when you move your hands roughly in case if the tripod is not stable.
 Learn to operate your tripod smoothly before taking it to adventure mode.

 A small negligence can break your entire equipment like the incorrect placement of tripod head or body with the heavy camera and lens fitness.
 Price is also an essential part when you are thinking about a tripod.

 These are the primary factors you should consider before buying any tripod whether it is cheap or expensive.
 So now, let’s talk about what to look for in a tripod?